Exploring Large Language Models for Detecting Mental Disorders: Introduction

 This paper addresses the following research questions:

-\begin{itemize} \item RQ1: What is the most prominent technique for predicting depression and anxiety: traditional machine learning, encoder-based models, or recent LLMs? \item RQ2: Do models trained on a dataset of essays in which depression was defined by a clinical diagnosis generalize to social media, where the depression status is defined by a questionnaire? \end{itemize}
+\begin{itemize} \item RQ1: What is the most prominent technique for predicting depression and anxiety: traditional machine learning, encoder-based models, or recent LLMs? \item RQ2: Do models trained on a dataset of essays in which depression was defined by a clinical diagnosis generalize to social media, where the depression status is defined by a questionnaire? \item RQ3: How do the LLM-generated explanations for detected depression align with the clinician's perspective? \end{itemize}

-Our main contributions are the following: \begin{itemize} \item We outperformed the existing state-of-the-art depression detection method on one dataset and established classification baselines on three previously unexamined anxiety datasets. \item We conducted a thorough comparison of various groups of models on the depression and anxiety detection tasks in Russian, which could be used for the practitioners in this field for future experiments. \item We investigated the transferability of models from the task with clinical diagnosis as a target to the task with a target obtained as a questionnaire result to alleviate the lack of clinically validated data in the mental disorder detection task. \end{itemize}
+Our main contributions are the following: \begin{itemize} \item We outperformed the existing state-of-the-art depression detection method on one dataset and established classification baselines on three previously unexamined anxiety datasets. \item We conducted a thorough comparison of various groups of models on the depression and anxiety detection tasks in Russian, which could be used by practitioners in this field for future experiments. \item We explored the transferability of models from tasks using clinical diagnoses as targets to those based on questionnaire-derived labels, aiming to mitigate the scarcity of clinically validated data in mental disorder detection. \item We evaluated and categorized LLM-generated explanations for detected depression from the point of view of clinicians, which could be used for future improvement of LLM-assisted systems in this field. \end{itemize}